rshepherd549/rust_atomics_chap_9/rust_atomics_chap_9.md

 # My take-aways

 - Mentally think of `wait` as a spin-lock to remind myself of the what the logic is doing.
-- The optimizations should affect the correctness.
+- The optimizations, including `wait` & `wake`, should *not* affect the correctness.
 Without the optimization logic, the logic should still work, just with wasted resources.
 - Testing needs to at least check that any implementation isn't a spin-lock.
 - Each optimization requiring more state adds more opportunities for a memory-ordering bug and requires more consideration of memory ordering.